 - Treating populations at greatest risk of overdose and death

 - Serving as the patients’ medical home while partnering with other community organizations to coordinate care and access to treatment

 - Treating co-occurring medical and psychiatric disorders

 - Delivering immediate access to medications for addiction treatment

-- Involving those with lived experience in the planning, implementation, and feedback
+- Involving those with lived experience in planning, implementation, and feedback

-As part of our commitment to embed learning and evaluation into program we fund, an additional grant to an evaluator was also issued to measure the outcomes and effectiveness of the four programs to build improvements and produce evidence that will allow these programs to become sustainable and scalable solutions for possible implementation across the state.
+As part of our commitment to embed learning and evaluation into our grant programs, an additional grant to the Institute for Community Health was awarded to measure the outcomes and effectiveness of the four programs.
+The goal of the evaluation is to inform improvements and produce evidence that will allow these programs to become sustainable and scalable solutions for possible implementation across the state.

 “RIZE’s investment in our program will help us overcome the opioid crisis in Lynn and we look forward to sharing a successful model of treatment for our most vulnerable population with other communities in Massachusetts.”